waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 - Create succinct, meaningful, descriptive titles and headings, and place the most important words first.

+  - If possible, limit titles to 60 characters for legibility in the TOC pane.

+  - Ensure that each title and heading are unique within a given content set.

+  - Consider that headings are written within the context of the content set in which they are presented.
+Therefore, you can usually omit "context-setting" terms.
+For example, if the content set is about servers, you can usually omit "for servers" from the heading.

 - Avoid "telegraphic" language (in which omitted items, such as articles, can make text cryptic).
 Include articles, prepositions, and punctuation as needed for clarity.
 However, avoid using an article (*a*, *an*, or *the*) as the first word.

 - Avoid showing both an abbreviation and its spelled-out term in a title or heading.
 To help control the length of titles and headings, show the abbreviation in the title or heading and then define it in the first paragraph of the section.